 Sole Proprietorship is a type of enterprise that is owned and run by one person and in which there is no legal distinction between the owner and the business entity.
-The owner is in direct control of all elements and is legally accountable for the finances of such business and this may include debts, loans, loss, etc. A sole trader does not necessarily work ‘alone’ it is possible for the sole trader to employ other people.
-A sole proprietorship usually does not have to be incorporated or registered.
+The owner is in direct control of all elements and is legally accountable for the finances of such business and this may include debts, loans, losses, etc. A sole trader does not necessarily work ‘alone’ it is possible for the sole trader to employ other people.
 It is the simplest form of business organization and the ideal choice to run a small or medium-scale business.

 - Lack of Legal Formalities: A sole proprietorship does not have a separate law to govern it.
 So there are not many special rules and regulations to follow.
 It does not require incorporation or registration of any kind.
 In most cases, only a license is required to carry out the desired business.